 What are the most common Ford F-150 problems?

-According to Au7o's analysis of 8,296+ owner reports, the 2020-2020 Ford F-150 has 7 documented issues.
-The most frequently reported are: Brake Vacuum Pump Failure (EcoBoost), 10-Speed Transmission Shudder/Harsh Shifts, EcoBoost Oil Pan Leak.
-Of these, 1 is rated critical and should be addressed promptly.
+According to Au7o's analysis of 8,296+ owner reports, the 2020-2020 Ford F-150 has 11 documented issues.
+The most frequently reported are: Brake Vacuum Pump Failure (EcoBoost), 3.5L EcoBoost cam phaser rattle on cold start, 10R80 10-speed transmission harsh/erratic shifting and torque-converter shudder.
+Of these, 3 are rated critical and should be addressed promptly.

 Is the Ford F-150 reliable?

-The 2020-2020 Ford F-150 has 7 known issues documented across 8,296+ owner reports.
-1 issue is rated critical: Brake Vacuum Pump Failure (EcoBoost).
+The 2020-2020 Ford F-150 has 11 known issues documented across 8,296+ owner reports.
+3 issues are rated critical: Brake Vacuum Pump Failure (EcoBoost) and 3.5L EcoBoost cam phaser rattle on cold start and 10R80 10-speed transmission harsh/erratic shifting and torque-converter shudder.
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Ford F-150 problems?